 – Through the Consent Forms

-– Through an accident report form
+– Through an Accident and Incident report form

 – Acceptance for inclusion on a mailing list

 – By entering in to email, phone or face to face correspondence with an employee of Port Edgar Watersports CIC